annamonkman/sei-project-four/README.md

 * Ability for a logged-in user to upload items of clothing to rent.
 This would be done through a form with a PUT request.
 * Fill out some of the information.
 Add more items in the database and information on the about page.
 * Ability to filter the items by type, size, brand & colour.
 I didn't want to focus on filter functionality as I spent a lot of time on this in project three and wanted to work on areas I hadn't explored before.
 Once I add the filter I could link to specific types of items from the homepage, so the 'tops' image would link to the filtered tops in the index etc.

+* *UPDATE* I spent an extra half-day tidying some of the CSS and removing the error in the register form before deploying the project.

 ## <a name="learning"></a>Key Learning
 * Since I was working on my own I had to do a lot of the searching for answers myself.
 I did this by reading documentation and going on sites like Stack Overflow.
 When it came to Django I found reading through documentation useful so I'll do that more in the future.